 How to cook

-After breaking down a whole roast chicken, take all of the bones and toss them in a pot with garlic, ginger and scallions.
+After breaking down a whole raw or rotisserie chicken, take all of the bones and toss them in a pot with garlic, ginger and scallions.
 Simmer for several hours.
-An instant pot is faster though.
-Cook on high pressure for 1 hour and strain.
+If you have an instant pot, you can do this faster.
+Just cook on high pressure for 1 hour and strain.

 I like to assemble this soup as needed.
 Get a nice bowl and add a splash each of sesame oil and soy sauce.
-Pour in a few ladle fulls of chicken broth.
+Pour in a few ladles of chicken broth.

 Add in as much chicken, cabbage and scallions as you like.